 Your instructor will tell you which style to use in your classes.
 Occasionally, you’ll make your own choice.
 In this case, review the descriptions of each style and figure out which works best for you.

-You will encounter Chicago style within books and articles that you consult for your paper.
+You will encounter Chicago style citations within books and articles that you consult for your paper.
 These sources are really good for research because they have a lot of resources for you to look up for further research.